Moving House in Australia: A Complete Timeline and Checklist product guide

 - Connection at your new address from your move-in date

 Internet connections often require a technician visit and can take 5–10 business days to schedule.
-Book early.
+Getting this sorted early means you're not left without connectivity when you need it most.

 Four-week task list:

-- Arrange storage if there is a gap between vacating and occupying (see our guide on What Is a Removalist? for an overview of short- and long-term storage options)
+- Arrange storage if there's a gap between vacating and moving in (see our guide on What Is a Removalist? for an overview of short- and long-term storage options)

 - Obtain building insurance for your new property if purchasing (required from the date of unconditional exchange in most states)